shanecoen/code-institute-portfolio-1/README.md

 ### Responsively Designed:

-This website has been designed Mobile First as priority and hugh importance has been put into this area to ensure that is functions responsively on all devices be it mobile, tablet and desktop screen sizes.
+This website has been designed Mobile First as priority and huge importance has been put into this area to ensure that it functions responsively on all devices be it mobile, tablet and desktop screen sizes.

 ### Semantic HTML:

-Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured corrently and to enure that the cose was accessible to all users.
+Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured corrently and to enure that the code is accessible to all users.

 ### UX Design:

-It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the user's needs.
+It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully meets the user's needs.

 ### Wireframes: